netdata/netdata/health/notifications/discord/README.md

 ## Prerequisites

-You will need
+You will need:

 - The **incoming webhook URL** as given by Discord.
   Create a webhook by following the official [Discord documentation](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks).
 You can use the same on all your Netdata servers (or you can have multiple if you like - your decision).
-- One or more Discord channels to post the messages to.
+- one or more Discord channels to post the messages to
-- Terminal access to the Agent you wish to configure
+- terminal access to the Agent you wish to configure

 ## Configure Netdata to send alerts to Discord